-Gone with the wind: DJ’s chance to catch Koepka
+Gone with the wind: DJ’s chance to catch Koepka at PGA

 His momentum was gone with the wind, and he also bogeyed the 17th after a tee shot well right into the rough beside the par-3 green.
 The wind again played a role.

-Koepka came to 16 having bogeyed four in a row, looking a bit worn and, perhaps for the first time in four days, sensing this was no cinch.
+Koepka, who was on the 15th fairway and knew from the crowd’s reaction that Johnson had dropped a shot, came to 16 having bogeyed four in a row, looking a bit worn and, perhaps for the first time in four days, sensing this was no cinch.
 He desperately needed to hit the fairway — something he did only six times all day — and did so.
 From 163 yards he put his ball 49 feet from the hole, providing more of a test.
 Koepka passed it by two-putting.

 “Probably doesn’t sound like much, but the putt on 16 I thought just gave me a little bit more confidence coming down the stretch,” Koepka said.
 “I know I missed one on 17, but you know, I think 16 helped me make 18.”